 Shona is most excited about the trilogy she is writing about the women in her family and their struggle for power in western society, Mississippi Mud.
 She has had the support and interest from New York Theater Workshop, New York Stage and Film, Emerson College, Ramapo College, Liberation Theater Company, and Half Moon Theater as she has developed this work.

 Shona earned a BS from Northwestern University and MFA in Acting at NYU/Tisch School of the Arts.
-She recently gained Full Professor status at Vassar College in Poughkeepsie, New York.
+She is a Full Professor and Mary Riepma Ross Chair at Vassar College in Poughkeepsie, New York.